Asymptotic theory for extreme value generalized additive models

 \section{Conclusion}

-We developed the asymptotic theory for the regression with GPD.
-The shape and scale parameters (functions of covariates) included in GPD are modeled by the GAM.
-The estimator of each component is constructed by applying the normalized $B$-spline method to the extreme value data, which are picked using the peak over threshold method.
-By using the property of $B$-spline basis, some concentration inequality, and asymptotic theory, we demonstrate the $L_2$ and $L_\infty$ rate of convergences of the estimators of shape and scale functions.
-We also present the asymptotic normality of the estimator as the local asymptotics of the additive estimator.
+We have developed the asymptotic theory for regression with GPD.
+The shape and scale parameters (functions of covariates) included in GPD were modeled using GAM.
+The estimator of each component was constructed using penalized $B$-spline method to the extreme value data selected using the peak over threshold method.
+We demonstrated the $L_2$ and $L_\infty$ rate of convergence of the estimators of the shape and scale functions.
+We also presented the asymptotic normality of the estimator as the local asymptotics of the additive estimator.